-Amazon Seller App.
-Warning!
-If you download Amazon’s seller app, chances are you’ll become addicted to checking it once every 10 minutes.
-I know I do!
-The Amazon seller app lets you see your Amazon orders the moment they come in.
+The Amazon Seller app lets you see your Amazon orders the moment they come in.
 You can also check your inventory levels, sales history, seller communications and more.
-But yeah, you’ll definitely get addicted!
+You can even use it when sourcing products to sell via retail arbitrage with the built in barcode scanner.

 Thanks for reading!